-The evaporation pond will have a capacity of approximately 281 million litres (ML) at full development.
+The evaporation pond (340 million litres [ML]) and decant transfer pond (22 ML) will have a total capacity of approximately 362 ML at full development.

-The evaporation pond will be a 'turkeys nest' dam and will not be used to harvest runoff from land as it will be used to contain mine water or effluent in accordance with best management practice.
+The evaporation pond and decant transfer pond will be 'turkeys nest' dams and will not be used to harvest runoff from land as it will be used to contain mine water or effluent in accordance with best management practice.